DaemonEngine/Urcheon/README.md

 It will be stored as `res-helloworld_src.dpkdir/build/pkg/map-castle_<version>.dpk`.
 The version will be computed by Urcheon (see below).

-you can tell the game engine to use `res-helloworld_src.dpkdir/build/test` as a pakpath to be able to find the package (example: `daemon -pakpath res-helloworld_src.dpkdir/build/test`).
+You can tell the game engine to use `res-helloworld_src.dpkdir/build/test` as a pakpath to be able to find the package (example: `daemon -pakpath res-helloworld_src.dpkdir/build/test`).

 ```sh
 urcheon package